 For the term ST, invoking the explicit formula for the mean curvature and integrating $\cnab\cdot$ by parts, we obtain which together with the following inequality gives the boundary energy $|\sqrt{\sigma}\TP^{\alpha}\cnab\psi|_0^2$:

 For the term RT, it produces the boundary energy without $\sigma$-weight \textit{provided that the Rayleigh-Taylor sign condition\footnote{The Rayleigh-Taylor sign condition is just a constraint for the initial data.
 One can easily prove its short-time propagation by using the boundedness of $\p_t\p_3 q$.
 See \cite[Section 3.7]{LuoZhang2020CWWLWP}.} $-\p_3 q_0|_{\Sigma}\geq c_0>0$ holds}.
-However, the Rayleigh-Taylor sign condition is only assumed when taking zero surface tension limit but not in the proof of local well-posedness for each \textit{given} $\sigma>0$.
+However, the Rayleigh-Taylor sign condition is only assumed when taking the zero surface tension limit, but not in the proof of local well-posedness for each \textit{given} $\sigma>0$.
 Therefore, we have to use the $\sqrt{\sigma}$-weighted energy to control this term when proving local well-posedness.
 Indeed, \textit{it is the direct control of $|\TT^\alpha \psi|_0$ and $|\p_t\TT^{\alpha}\psi|_0$ that yields the only possibility that the energy estimate depends on $\sigma^{-1}$}.

-The remaining two terms contributes to a crucial structure for the incompressible limit.
+The remaining two terms contribute to a crucial structure for the incompressible limit.
 When $\TT^\alpha=\p_t^4$ is a full time derivative, we cannot control them individually due to a loss of Mach number weight.
-Instead, we shall combine them together and use the divergence theorem to reduce a time derivative on $\qc$.
-The leading-order terms are which can be directly controlled under time integral.
+Instead, we shall combine them and use the divergence theorem to reduce a time derivative on $\qc$.
+The leading-order terms are which can be directly controlled under the time integral.

 Combining the steps above, we finish the control of Alinhac good unknowns $\VV,\QQ$.
 Then by using the definition of good unknowns, we know $\|\FF-\TT^{\alpha}f\|_0\leq|\TT^{\alpha}\psi|_0\|\p f\|_{\infty}$ which is already controlled by the boundary energy of $\psi$.
 Therefore, the a priori estimate for the system \eqref{CWWST} is closed, which is uniform in Mach number and also uniform in $\sigma$ under the Rayleigh-Taylor sign condition.